OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ### Chocolatey Packages

 Chocolatey is an open-source tool, and you can get lots of pre-configured packages from the site.
-In my experience, though, most organizations write their own packages, and you can do this too, and you learn more about this on the [Create Chocolatey Package page](https://chocolatey.org/blog/create-chocolatey-packages).
+In my experience, though, most organizations write their own packages, and you can do this too.
+You learn more about this on the [Create Chocolatey Package page](https://chocolatey.org/blog/create-chocolatey-packages).
 The main reasons for writing your own package are:

 - Company purchased licenses that need to be contained in the package.
 - Custom configuration, such as a backup agent that needs to replicate to SiteA from SiteB.